My opinions, my thoughts, my tribute and my memories of PAM and

 I was told that in a small

-room, two years ago, a decision was indeed made by the new leadership via a
+room, early in 2009, a decision was indeed made by the new leadership via a

 board meeting to sell the DC-3.
 But I am not a local, so I would never know that